Colocasia

-Colocasia is a genus of flowering plants in the family Araceae, native to southeastern Asia and the Indian subcontinent.
+Colocasia is a genus of flowering plants in the family Araceae, native to Southeast Asia and the Indian subcontinent.
 Some species are widely cultivated and naturalized in other tropical and subtropical regions.
+The species C. esculenta (taro) is invasive in wetlands along the Gulf Coast of the United States, where it threatens to displace native wetland plants.

-The names elephant-ear and cocoyam are also used for some other large-leaved genera in the Araceae, notably Xanthosoma and Caladium.
-The generic name is derived from the ancient Greek word kolokasion, which in Greek, botanist Dioscorides (1st century AD) may have inferred the edible roots of both Colocasia esculenta and Nelumbo nucifera.
+The names elephant ear and cocoyam are also used for some other large-leaved genera in the Araceae, notably Xanthosoma and Caladium.

-The species Colocasia esculenta is invasive in wetlands along the American Gulf coast, where it threatens to displace native wetland plants.

 Description

 They are herbaceous perennial plants with a large corm on or just below the ground surface.
 The leaves are large to very large, 20–150 cm long, with a sagittate shape.
 The elephant's-ear plant gets its name from the leaves, which are shaped like a large ear or shield.
 The plant reproduces mostly by means of rhizomes (tubers, corms), but it also produces "clusters of two to five fragrant inflorescences in the leaf axils".
 Like other members of the family, the plant contains an irritant which causes intense discomfort to the lips, mouth and throat.
 This acridity is caused in part by microscopic needle-like raphides of calcium oxalate monohydrate.
 It must be processed by cooking, soaking or fermenting – sometimes along with an acid (lime or tamarind) – before being eaten.